A Dog's Way Home: Plot

-However, Bella misses Lucas and leaves Farmington and begins a 400-mile journey home, which will take more than two years to complete.
-During Bella's journey, she befriends an orphaned cougar cub, whom she names "Big Kitten."
+However, Bella misses Lucas and leaves Farmington to begin a 400-mile journey home, which will take two and a half years to complete.
+During Bella's journey, she befriends an orphaned cougar cub, whom she names "Big Kitten".
 Bella and Big Kitten encounter many ordeals together, including being hunted by a pack of coyotes, but a group of men help Bella and frighten the coyotes away.
 The three men give Bella food at their campsite and upon learning who her owner is, try to call Lucas, only to be scared away by the sudden arrival of Big Kitten.

-During the winter, Bella helps rescue a man buried in an avalanche.
-Eventually, she reaches a small town, where she is taken in by a homeless veteran named Axel until he soon dies.
+During the winter, Bella helps rescue a man buried in an avalanche and is taken in by two men.
+Next winter, she reaches a small town, where she is taken in by a homeless veteran named Axel until he soon dies in spring while Bella is tethered to him and Bella then gets unchained by a boy saving her from dehydration.
 Back in the wilderness, Bella is attacked by coyotes again, but Big Kitten, now fully grown, returns and intervenes, successfully fighting off the coyotes.
-At each place Bella goes, she learns that each of her new friends has their own home, and how she must keep moving to get back to her family.
 After encountering further challenges, Bella finally makes it back to Denver, and she bids Big Kitten farewell before they part ways.

-After briefly reuniting with the cat that looked after her as a puppy, Bella reaches the city's VA hospital, where she joyfully reunites with Lucas, Terri, and Olivia.
-Lucas prepares to take Bella to the vet to treat an injury Bella received due to being struck by a car, but when Lucas, Terri, and Lucas's friends bring Bella outside, Chuck arrives with several police officers, including police captain Mica.
+After briefly reuniting with the cat that looked after her as a puppy and also bidding her farewell, Bella reaches the city's VA hospital, where she joyfully reunites with Lucas, Terri, and Olivia.
+Lucas prepares to take her to the vet to treat an injury she received when struck by a car, but when Lucas, Terri, and Lucas's friends bring Bella outside, Chuck arrives with several police officers, including police captain Mica.

 Chuck claims that he needs to confiscate Bella again, with the threat to have Lucas and anyone who interferes arrested otherwise.
-Captain Mica states that he enforces the law, which states that Bella must be impounded, but Lucas and Terri stand up for Bella and explain that there is no reason to confiscate Bella as the VA hospital is federal property, and thus it is not technically part of Denver.
+Captain Mica states that he enforces the law, which states that Bella must be impounded, but Lucas and Terri stand up for Bella and point out he cannot confiscate her as the VA hospital is federal property, and thus is not technically part of Denver.
 Captain Mica allows Lucas to keep Bella as he has no jurisdiction.
-Chuck threatens to pull Lucas over if he sees Bella leave the premises, but Captain Mica pulls Chuck from public field duty for his over-zealousness and the number of complaints against him, then orders the police officers not to pull anybody over just to impound a dog.

-Lucas and Olivia manage to move into a new house in Golden with Bella, where they allow Pitbulls.
-Meanwhile, Big Kitten is revealed to be a mother herself as she and her cub watch over the city of Denver.
+Chuck threatens to pull Lucas over if he sees Bella leave the premises, but Captain Mica pulls him from public field duty for his over-zealousness and the number of complaints against him.
+He then orders the police officers not to pull anybody over just to impound a dog.
+Lucas and Olivia manage to move into a new house in Golden with Bella, where they allow pitbulls.
+Meanwhile, Big Kitten is now revealed to be a mother herself as she and her cub watch over the city of Denver.